JBZoo/CSV-Blueprint/README.md

 In the [example Yml file](schema-examples/full.yml) you can find a detailed description of all features.

 **Important notes**
-* I have deliberately refused typing of columns and replaced them with rules, which can be combined in any sequence and completely at your discretion.
+* I have deliberately refused typing of columns (like `type: integer`) and replaced them with rules, which can be combined in any sequence and completely at your discretion.
 This gives you great flexibility when validating CSV files.